 The mailing address is listed on the first page of instructions, but your return envelope should already have a mailing label affixed with your local board’s mailing address.
 The physical address is also listed on the first page of instructions if you plan to drop it off personally at your local board of elections office rather than mail.

 2) You need a witness. (generally speaking, someone over the age of 18 who is not a candidate).
-If you are in a hospital, clinic, nursing home, or adult care facility, then your witness must provide additional certifications that are listed on the back of the return envelope.
+If you are in a hospital, clinic, nursing home, or adult care facility, your witness must provide additional certifications listed on the back of the return envelope.

 3) You need to mark your ballot